Zahtec/typefile/README.md

 expo = 20e-11<float<exponent<negative>>>
 ```
 ### Tables
 Tables (also known as hash tables or dictionaries) are collections of key/value pairs.
-They are defined by headers, with square brackets on a line by themselves.
+They are defined by headers, with square brackets on a line by themselves and will always implicity be an Object type.
 You can tell headers apart from arrays because arrays are only ever values.
+Tables should always be typed in [Camel Case](https://en.wikipedia.org/wiki/Camel_case).
 ```toml
 # Example table header
 [table]